-On April 26, 2013, Tibet Huatailong entered into a Contract for Purchase and Sale of Copper Concentrate (the "Contract for Purchase and Sale of Copper Concentrate") with CNGG International Trade Co., Ltd. ("CNGG") for the sale and purchase of copper sulphide concentrates.
-Details of the Contract for Purchase and Sale of Copper Concentrate are as stated in the Company's announcement dated May 21, 2013.
+On April 26, 2013, Tibet Huatailong entered into a Contract for Purchase and Sale of Copper Concentrate (the "2013 Contract for Purchase and Sale of Copper Concentrate") with China National Gold Group International Trading Co., Ltd. (a department of China National Gold) for the sale and purchase of copper sulphide concentrates.
+Details of the 2013 Contract for Purchase and Sale of Copper Concentrate are as stated in the Company's circular dated May 21, 2013.